frederikstonge/fstonge.AspNetCore/README.md

-# ASP.NET 5 ENDPOINT ROUTE LOCALIZATION AND TRANSLATION
+# ASP.NET Core endpoint route localization and translation

 ## How to use it:
 ### In Startup.cs